zentrum-lexikographie/dwdsmor/README.md

 DWDSmor
 =======

-This repository provides an XSLT stylesheet for generating SMOR-compatible lexicons from XML files in the DWDS format.
+This repository provides an XSLT 2 stylesheet for generating SMOR-compatible lexicons from XML files in the DWDS format.

-The stylesheet may be run as follows:
+The stylesheet has been tested to work with Saxon 9.9, as provided by the Debian package `libsaxonhe-java`.
+On Debian, it may be run as follows:

-    xsltproc share/dwds2smor.xsl <XML file>
+    java -cp /usr/share/java/Saxon-HE.jar net.sf.saxon.Transform <XML file> share/dwds2smor.xsl

 Caveat: the stylesheet is meant as proof of concept and currently supports only a limited range of DWDS articles, such as "Mann", "Frau", "Kind", "alt", and